Overview of Arkansas Taxes

 How Property Taxes Work in Arkansas

-Assessed value is equal to 20% of the appraised value of a property.
-For example, a home that has a market value of $100,000 would have an assessed value of $20,000.
-So tax rates only apply to that $20,000.
+Assessed value is equal to 20% of the appraised value.
+So, for example, a home that has a market value of $100,000 would have an assessed value of $20,000.
+Tax rates only apply to that $20,000.

 Property Tax Rates in Arkansas

 Tax rates in Arkansas are applied in terms of mills.
 A mill is equal to 1/1,000, or one tenth of a percent.
 So if your tax rate is 30 mills and your assessed value is $20,000, your property tax bill would be $600.
 That’s $20,000 x (30/1,000).
-The millage rates in Arkansas vary by county, city and school district.
+The millage rates in Arkansas vary depending on county, city and school district.

 Pulaski County